-She has exhibited and performed her works for Art in Odd Places, Atlantic Center for the Arts, AUNTS, Bronx Academy of Arts and Dance!
+She has exhibited and performed her works for American Heritage Awards at the Javits Center, Art in Odd Places, Atlantic Center for the Arts, AUNTS, Bronx Academy of Arts and Dance!
 (BAAD!
-Ass Women Festival), Brooklyn Arts Exchange, Center for Performance Research, Columbia University, CounterCurrent Festival (Ten Tiny Dances), Dance Film Lab Moderated Screening at Gibney Dance Center, Danspace Project (DraftWork), Dixon Place, FiveMyles Gallery, FROSTBITE International Indie Festival, The Immigrant Artist Biennial 2020, InSitu, The Irondale Center, Jamaica Center for Arts and Learning (Jamaica Flux), Movement Research at the Judson Church, Odetta Gallery (SHIM Finland), Performance Mix Festival, SPARK Summer Film Fest, Triskelion Arts and UnSpace Gallery in the US; The Edge Gallery (ViDEOSKiN) in Canada; TsakBam Festival in Greece, and for Alpo Jaakola Statuary Park, Dance Theater Hurjaruuth, Full Moon Dance Festival, Pop & Jazz Conservatory, Zodiak and Teatteri Avoimet Ovet in Finland; and at Radical Heritage in India.
+Ass Women Festival), Brooklyn Arts Exchange, Center for Performance Research, Columbia University, CounterCurrent Festival (Ten Tiny Dances), Dance Film Lab Moderated Screening at Gibney Dance Center, Danspace Project (DraftWork), Dixon Place, FiveMyles Gallery (BRIC Biennial), Flatbush Nostrand Junction BID (The Upcycle Holiday Tree Contest winner), FROSTBITE International Indie Festival, The Immigrant Artist Biennial 2020, InSitu, Irondale Center, Jamaica Center for Arts and Learning (Jamaica Flux), Movement Research at the Judson Church, New American Fellows at UsagiNY, Odetta Gallery (SHIM Finland), Performance Mix Festival, SPARK Summer Film Fest, Triskelion Arts and UnSpace Gallery in the US; The Edge Gallery (ViDEOSKiN) in Canada; TsakBam Festival in Greece, and for Alpo Jaakola Statuary Park, Dance Theater Hurjaruuth, Full Moon Dance Festival, Pop & Jazz Conservatory, Vaasa Wildlife Film Festival, Zodiak and Teatteri Avoimet Ovet in Finland; and at Radical Heritage in India.

-She has enjoyed residencies at Atlantic Center for the Arts, Bearnstow, Brooklyn Arts Exchange, Catwalk Institute, Fantasy Generator at Hollins University and Tofte Lake Center in the US; at Eckerö Post and Customs House, Loimaan Taidetalo, RaumArs A.i.R., Tohmajärvi and Zodiak Z Free in Finland; and at Solo works @ 77 in Greece.
+Her works have been supported through numerous residencies including Atlantic Center for the Arts, Bearnstow, Brooklyn Arts Exchange, Catwalk Institute, Fantasy Generator at Hollins University and Tofte Lake Center in the US; Eckerö Post and Customs House, Loimaan Taidetalo, RaumArs A.i.R., Tohmajärvi and Zodiak Z Free in Finland; and Solo works @ 77 in Greece.

+She worked as a dancer with Dean Moss-Gametophyte on several of his productions in 2009-2018, touring nationally and internationally.
 She has taught dance to various ages, abilities and backgrounds of students and has worked as a teaching artist in New York City public schools since 2007.
 She is also a certified personal fitness trainer through International Sports Sciences Association.